TRT 3: History

-TRT 3 started test transmissions on October 2, 1989 as "3.
-Kanal", and is now TRT's third most watched TV station.
-TRT 3’s transmissions are realized through a time-share with TRT GAP and Turkish Grand National Assembly TV (TBMM TV).
-TRT 3’s programs mainly consist of sports, education, culture, music and news.
+TRT 3 started test transmissions on October 2, 1989, as "3.
+Kanal" or TV3.
+TV2's reserve transmitters, which were under the jurisdiction of Türk Telekom, were handed over to the new network.
+TRT 3's transmissions are realized through a time-share with TRT GAP and Turkish Grand National Assembly TV (TBMM TV).
+The latter started test broadcasts on TRT 3's network on January 10, 1995 and became regular on December 11, 1996.

+TRT 3's programs mainly consist of sports, education, culture, music and news.
 Like most TRT channels, advertisements are allowed on this channel.
-Besides, TRT 3 broadcasts programs in vernaculars and dialects still practiced today in the daily lives of Turkish people.
+TRT 3 broadcasts programs in different Turkish dialects.

-Between 1991 to 2008 for Turksat Kablo TV viewers, Spanish public broadcaster TVE Internacional will broadcast after close down TRT 3.
+Between 1991 and 2008 for Turksat Kablo TV viewers, Spanish channel TVE Internacional was broadcast after TRT 3's closure.
+On February 1, 2001, the non-TGNA/GAP broadcasts of TRT 3 were converted to a sports service.